apex/up/docs/07-guides.md

 0.1.1-pro
 ```

-Note that AWS charges for your resource usage, and is not associated to Up Pro's subscription.
-Most small to medium applications will fit within AWS' free tier, however you should consult AWS' pricing documentation for details.
+Note that AWS charges for your resource usage, and is not associated with Up Pro's subscription.
+Most small to medium applications will fit within AWS' free tier, however, you should consult AWS' pricing documentation for details.
 The [Serverless Calc](http://serverlesscalc.com/) is a useful tool for estimating the API Gateway and Lambda charges.

 ## Inviting Team Members